ruonanRuby/feedReaderTesting/README.md

 **OR**
 ### Run the app on the local machine
-- Download/clone the repository and open in your code editor
+- Download/clone the repository and open in your code editor.
-- Find the index.html file and open it in a modern browser = The Jasmine tests are displayed at the bottom of the index.html page.
+- Find the index.html file and open it in a modern browser.
+- The Jasmine tests are displayed at the bottom of the index.html page.
-= Open the feedreader.js file to code more tests.
+- Open the feedreader.js file to code more tests.